-The following points are all particularly relevant when scanning high body mass index (BMI)/bariatric patients and are in addition to general good practice methods of reducing the incidence of WRMSDs.
+The following points are all particularly relevant when scanning high BMI/bariatric patients and are in addition to general good practice methods of reducing the incidence of WRMSDs.

-All Trusts and Health Boards should have policies relating to care and manual handling associated with high BMI/bariatric patients which should also be available and consulted.
+All trusts and health boards should have policies relating to care and manual handling associated with high BMI/bariatric patients, and these should also be available and consulted.